 Grothouse also offers wood certified by the Forest Stewardship Council (FSC), a non-profit organization devoted to encouraging the responsible management of forests.
 The FSC ensures that the raw lumber products are sustainably produced and harvested.
 In addition, there are a number of plantation-grown products that are farmed and replenished on an ongoing basis.
-These include teak and Lyptus, which is the trade name for a hard, yet fast-growing wood that’s a hybrid of two species of Eucalyptus trees.
+These include Lyptus, which is the trade name for a hard, yet fast-growing wood that’s a hybrid of two species of Eucalyptus trees.

 We consider wood surfaces to be heirlooms that can last generations.
 A properly manufactured counter or butcherblock can be used for decades with just a little regular care and maintenance.
 And even if it outlives its usefulness as a counter, the surface can be repurposed or recycled with a minimal impact on the environment.

 After all, unlike many of the raw materials used today, wood actually does grow on trees.